kallaspriit/APP5/README.md

 Features
 --------
 * Uses Google's [AngularJS](http://angularjs.org/) for rendering
-	* Keep JavaScript and HTML seperate
+	* Keep JavaScript and HTML separate
 	* Extend HTML with reusable components
 	* Two-way data-binding between the controllers and views
 	* Dependency injection makes the code clearer and easier to test